square/spincycle/docs/v1.0/learn-more/jobs-repo.md

 # Jobs Repo

-The jobs repo contains your jobs and a factory for making them.
-When compling Spin Cycle, the open-source code is "linked" to your jobs repo.
+The jobs repo is a Go package called `jobs` that contains your jobs and a factory for making them.
+When building Spin Cycle, the open-source code is "linked" to your jobs repo.
 (See [Building](/spincycle/v1.0/operate/deploy.html#building).)
 There are four requirements for your jobs repo:

 1. Package name `jobs`
 1. Defines package variable `var Factory job.Factory`